 Why You'll Love This Healthy Watermelon Fries Recipe

-They're also budget-friendly.
-One large watermelon can yield multiple servings, making it a cost-effective choice for feeding a crowd without breaking the bank.
+Budget-friendly?
+Absolutely.
+One medium-sized watermelon can make a huge batch of fries, making this a perfect option for feeding a crowd without breaking the bank.

 Ingredients Notes